Arara/Process/README.md

 ### Pidfile class

-If you are working with background tasks you may want to create a lock to avoid people run your script twice, for that reason there is the class `Arara\Process\Pidfile`.
+If you are working with background tasks you may want to create a lock to avoid people running your script twice.
+For this purpose there is the class `Arara\Process\Pidfile`.

 ```php
 $control = new Control();